This guide applies to California law only. Attorney licensing requirements, contingency fee rules, and disciplinary procedures vary by state.

 5. Contingency Fees — What's Standard?

 PI attorneys work on contingency — you don't pay unless you win.
-Typical California rates:
+Under California BPC § 6147, all contingency fee agreements must be in writing.
+Typical rates:

 | Stage | Typical Fee |